dcvieira/Moq-and-xUnit/README.md

 # Moq-and-xUnit

-## A unit test an mock project using Moq and xUnit.
+## A unit test a mock project using Moq and xUnit.
 The current project cover de following tests topics: